Uberspace/lab/source/guide_salt.rst

 Install salt-master
 -------------------

-The `salt` installation script requires root privileges and only supports virtualenv installation for Ubuntu.
-So we'll follow the `Developer installation` guide to install the salt master manually.
+The ``salt`` installation script requires root privileges and only supports virtualenv installation for Ubuntu.
+So we'll follow the "Developer installation" guide to install the salt master manually.
 However, we don't want the latest head development version, but the latest stable/tagged version.
 As of writing this guide, the latest stable version is 2019.2.0

 ::